MooersLab/voice-in-plus-contractions/README.md

-# voice-in-plus-contractions
-Expand English contractions automatically when using Voice In Plus for dictation.
+# voice-in-plus-contractions: Expand English contractions automatically when using Voice In Plus for dictation.